Molloy Deep: Surveys

-The Molloy Deep was discovered in September 1972 by the USNS Hayes (T-AGOR-16), the first of a new class of catamaran-hulled oceanographic research vessels.
+The Molloy Deep was discovered in September 1973 by the USNS Hayes, the first of a new class of catamaran-hulled oceanographic research vessels.
 The Molloy Deep, Molloy Hole, Molloy Fracture Zone, and Molloy Ridge were named after Arthur E. Molloy, a U.S. Navy research scientist who worked in the North Atlantic, North Pacific and Arctic Oceans in the 1950s–1970s.

 Descents

 The only person to reach the bottom of the Molloy Deep is Victor Vescovo on 24 August 2019.
-The Five Deeps Expedition leader and chief submersible pilot, Vescovo, descended into the Molloy Deep in the Deep-Submergence Vehicle Limiting Factor (a Triton 36000/2 model submersible) from the support ship, the Deep Submersible Support Vessel DSSV Pressure Drop.
+The Five Deeps Expedition leader and chief submersible pilot, Vescovo, descended into the Molloy Deep in the Deep-Submergence Vehicle Limiting Factor (a Triton 36000/2 model submersible) from the support ship, the Deep Submersible Support Vessel Pressure Drop.
 The Five Deeps Expedition established the depth of the Molloy Deep as 5,550 m ±14 m by direct CTD pressure measurements.
 This is shallower than previous estimations using earlier technology with less precise bathymetric methods.